What is Metatarsalgia?

 Surgery for Metatarsalgia

-When metatarsalgia does not respond to these treatments, surgical solutions may be required.
+When metatarsalgia does not respond to these treatments, you may require surgical solutions.
 Consult your physiotherapist or a podiatrist for further options and considerations related to metatarsalgia.

 Common Foot Pain Causes